 1. Identifying Hiring Needs

 The title of this step basically says it all.
 Before you decide to hire for new positions you should have a clear idea of whether that is because you are filling a newly opened position or you are expanding your business in a certain direction.
 This decision is ultimately reflected by the needs and requirements of the management of your organization.
+Therefore, identifying hiring needs ends up being one of the most important elements in your hiring plan.

 2. Creating a Recruitment Plan

 After carefully examining the needs of your organization and concluding that there is indeed a need for new hires, you should create a detailed recruitment plan.
 This step, if done correctly, has the power to guide all of the following steps in a systematic and meaningful way.
 More specifically, creating a detailed recruitment plan will enable you to have a look at the current and future needs of your company and will set up a direction in which your hiring strategy will go to.
-Within a recruitment plan, you should identify the positions that you wish to hire for, the exact time you wish to have those positions filled, have a notion of how you want to advertise your positions and finally identify all the steps that your candidates will go through once they express desire to work for your company.
+Within a recruitment plan, you should identify the positions that you wish to hire for, the exact time you wish to have those positions filled, have a notion of how you want to advertise your positions, and finally identify all the steps that your candidates will go through once they express a desire to work for your company.

 3. Advertising Plan